-Meds can help recovering meth addicts stay soberJune 14th, 2012 in Addiction /
+Meds can help recovering meth addicts stay soberJune 14, 2012 in Medicine & Health / Addiction

 (Medical Xpress) -- A drug shown to help break alcohol addiction can also help recovering methamphetamine addicts stay clean, a study led by University of Virginia School of Medicine researcher Dr. Bankole A. Johnson has found.